Japanese Terrier

 Characteristics

-As a breed it was recognized in 1964 and assigned by the FCI to group 3.
-The coloration is quite strictly defined to black, tan and white.
-The head is color demarcated with black or black-tan.
+The breed was recognized in 1964 and assigned to Group 3 by the FCI.
+The coloration is fairly strictly defined as black, tan and white.
+The head is black or black and tan.
 The body is often completely white or white with black and/or tan patches.

-The Japanese Terrier is very eager to please you.
-He is inquisitive, eager to learn and wants one thing above all - your attention!
-On the other hand, he is also very cuddly and the perfect lap dog!
-He is often fixated on one person in the household, but is only too happy to enjoy the attention of all.
+The Japanese Terrier is very eager to please.
+He is curious, eager to learn and wants one thing above all - your attention!
+On the other hand, he is very cuddly and the perfect lap dog!
+He is often fixated on one person in the household, but likes to enjoy everyone's attention.

 He learns commands very quickly.
 He wants to be constantly challenged and enjoys new tasks.
-A dog school would be recommended, but not an absolute must.
-He is best suited as a retriever.
-Hours of exercise are not necessary, but he needs to be kept busy.
-With learning games, agility exercises or treadmill training he can be quickly inspired.
+Dog training is recommended, but not absolutely necessary.
+He is an excellent retriever.
+Hours of exercise are not necessary, but he does need to be kept busy.
+He can quickly become enthusiastic with educational games, agility exercises or treadmill training.

-He gets along with conspecifics and with other small animals, such as cats.
-Since he was bred as a lap dog, his hunting instinct is hardly present.
-Cuddling with his owner is all the more important to him.
+He gets on well with other dogs and small animals such as cats.
+As he was bred as a lap dog, his hunting instinct is hardly pronounced.
+This makes cuddles with his owner all the more important to him.
 His affection makes him a popular companion.
-His curiosity and openness, however, also let him cross borders.
-If you let him, he will sleep under your blanket and lovingly claim his place.
+However, his curiosity and openness also allow him to cross boundaries.
+If you let him, he will sleep under your comforter and lovingly claim his place.

 Coat care: